ZJUSCT/jenkins.clusters.zjusct.io/README.md

 - `tini`: We are in docker.
 Jenkins docker now use this, but can't tell if it's a docker container
 - `systemd`: We are on the host running systemd.

+### Cross-Distribution Support

+We use [Repology](https://repology.org/) to query the package information of various distributions. [repology/repology-updater](https://github.com/repology/repology-updater) provides offline database files.

+See `services/repology` for details.

 ## Coding Style

 This repository mainly contains Shell scripts, so please follow the following coding style: